Is BaubleBar Jewelry worth it? Yes, and now it's as low as $10 | CNN Underscored

 Mini Alidia Ring ($20, originally $44; baublebar.com)

-A slightly slimmer version of the popular Alidia ring, these stackable accessories come in a variety of styles from pink ombre to multi-colored gems.
+A slightly slimmer version of the popular Alidia ring, these stackable accessories come in a variety of styles from pink ombre to multicolored gems.
 The iridescent stones are particularly stunning.

 Faidra Earrings ($10, originally $34; baublebar.com)

-For statement resin drop-earrings you can wear on a night out or to a special event, go for the best-selling Faidra earrings, available in three colors.
+For statement resin drop earrings you can wear on a night out or to a special event, go for the bestselling Faidra earrings, available in three colors.

 Gina Necklace ($18, originally $48; baublebar.com)